phydev/angio/README.md

 Stable version:
 - The hypoxic cells now has volume;
 - The system is modeled in three dimensions;
-- We have had implemented a thinning algorithm based on the work of [Palàgyi and Kuba](http://www.sciencedirect.com/science/article/pii/S0167865598000312);
+- We have had implemented a thinning algorithm proposed [Palàgyi and Kuba](http://www.sciencedirect.com/science/article/pii/S0167865598000312);

 Unstable and current working on: